Betty Halbreich: Career

 Halbreich's marriage was unhappy, due to her husband's drinking and frequent affairs.
 She attempted suicide and was admitted to a mental institution.
 Upon recovery, she began seeking employment, and worked in a series of designer showrooms on Seventh Avenue and later for Chester Weinberg and Geoffrey Beene before being hired at Bergdorf Goodman in 1976 as a sales associate.
 On her suggestion, the store created a personal shopping office for Halbreich.
 Her first client was the socialite Babe Paley.
 In her capacity as the director of solutions at Bergdorf's, Halbreich has served celebrity clients including Hollywood personalities, socialites, and politicians such as Al Gore, Liza Minnelli, and Meryl Streep.
 She assisted in the styling for the cast of Sex and the City and Gossip Girl, styled casts for Broadway shows, worked as a style consultant for Woody Allen films, collaborated with costume designers Santo Loquasto and Jeffrey Kurland, and worked with William Ivey Long, Ann Roth, and Jane Greenwood.

 In 1997 she wrote the memoir Secrets of a Fashion Therapist.
 In 2015 she published her second memoir, entitled I'll Drink to That: A Life in Style, with a Twist.
-A third book of her writings, No One Has Seen It All, will be released in April 2025 with a foreword by the writer Lena Dunham.
+A third book of her writings, No One Has Seen It All, was released in April 2025 with a foreword by the writer Lena Dunham.

 In 2013 she was featured in the documentary Scatter My Ashes at Bergdorf's, which raised her public profile.
 She remained a salaried employee of Bergdorf Goodman until her death.